 There is however a tantalising suggestion inherent in this analysis that changing the elasticity of substitution between labour and capital offers another potential avenue towards a more sustainable macro-economy, and in particular a way of mitigating the pernicious impacts of inequality and unemployment in a low growth economy.
 Exploring that suggestion fully is beyond the scope of this paper, but is certainly worth flagging here.
 It would require us first to move beyond the CES production function formulation adopted here.

 The appropriate functional form for such an exercise would be a Variable Elasticity of Substitution (VES) production function.
 We note here that there is substantial justification and considerable precedent for such a function (Sato and Hoffman 1968, Revankar 1971).
-Antony (2009b) suggests that VES functions offer better descriptions of real economies than either CES or Cobb-Douglas functions.
+Antony (2009) suggests that VES functions offer better descriptions of real economies than either CES or Cobb-Douglas functions.
 Adopting such a function would allow us to explore scenarios in which σ changes over time.
-An alternative approach might be to adopt an institutionalist framework such as the one proposed by Barbosa-Filho (2014).
+This possibility is the subject of ongoing research.